Bunding: Failures

+Bunded containment is generally not designed for tank boilover, because this would require to cover an enormous footprint, as clearly demonstrated by accidents such as the Tacoa disaster.
+It is therefore paramount that boilover be prevented in the first place.

 Integrity assessments

 Bunds will deteriorate over time (e.g. cracks may develop in concrete walls or reinforcement bars may corrode) or suffer damage (e.g. vehicle strikes) or modifications may have been made.
 To ensure that bunds continue to provide the necessary protection against leaks and spills, bunds should be assessed periodically to ensure that they continue to provide sufficient integrity (e.g. will not leak).

 National and local regulations often specify the frequency and method of bund integrity assessment.
 In the UK, for sites licensed by the Environmental Agency, the integrity assessment is normally annually.
 In Ireland, for sites licensed by the EPA, the integrity assessment is normally every three years.
 The actual permit or license for the site will normally specify the assessment interval.

 There are two assessment techniques in use, hydrostatic testing, and visual inspection.
 In certain circumstances, both techniques may be used.